volopasse/Ramblings-of-a-hackintosher/Post-Install.md

 Click Continue, Continue, Agree and Agree.
 Now, click Customize and select the following for booting Clover UEFI:
 ```
     Install Clover for UEFI booting only
     Install Clover to the ESP
     Drivers64UEFI
         OsxAptioFix2Drv-64
         apfs
         PartitionDxe-64
 ```

 For booting Legacy:
 ```
     Install Clover to the ESP
     Bootloader
         Install boot0ss in MBR
     CloverEFI
         CloverEFI 64-bits SATA
 ```

+Select your USB drive and click Install.

 ## Step 2 - Kexts
 Now we're going to install more kexts (kernel extensions), just like we did in the [Pre-Install](../master/Pre-Install.md).

-First of all copy over the kexts from your `USB > Clover > Kexts > Other` to `Hackintosh > Clover > Kexts > Other` To make this process easier read the [tips](../master/Tips.md#how-to-mount-efi)

-Once you've done that there are a few more kexts to install, as we still need Internet, Audio and some other fixups.
+First, [mount the EFI partition](../master/Tips.md#how-to-mount-efi) of the disk you installed High Sierra on.

+### Here are some general kexts you will definitely need:
+* FakeSMC (This is needed to boot **any** hackintosh.)
+* Lilu
+* AppleALC
+* USBInjectAll
+* A LAN kext (we will go into more detail about this later.)

+You can find the latest compiled kexts [here](https://1drv.ms/f/s!AiP7m5LaOED-mo9XA4Ml-69cwAsikQ) (Massive thanks to GoldFish64 for setting up and maintaining his kext repo.)

+### LAN Kext
 Check your motherboard specifications and look for the LAN Chipset.
+This could be one of the following:
-*
+* Intel® GbE LAN chip
-*
+* Realtek RTL8111
-*
+* Realtek RTL8100

-Now find the corresponding kext from the [kext repo](https://1drv.ms/f/s!AiP7m5LaOED-mo9XA4Ml-69cwAsikQ)
+* Something else (check the kext repo for a fitting kext)

+### Graphics Kexts
+If you do not have an SMBIOS listed [here]() or do not have an AMD gpu, skip this step.

 If you have an AMD GPU, make sure to get `WhateverGreen.kext` as well.
 If you have an NVIDIA GPU you'll have to worry about that later.

-Drag all the kexts over to `Hackintosh > Clover > Kexts > Other` All kexts mentioned above can be downloaded from [here] (https://1drv.ms/f/s!AiP7m5LaOED-mo9XA4Ml-69cwAsikQ)
+Drag all the kexts over to `Hackintosh > Clover > Kexts > Other`

 ## Step 3 - Config